While developing the MdBG we focused on making a right and responsible decision.

-It could be a nice suprise for the tourists walking along the riverside to discover the multimedia facade of MdBG.
+It could be a nice surprise for the tourists walking along the riverside to discover the multimedia facade of MdBG.

-The possibilites are endless.
+The possibilities are endless.
 Various combinations are possible, from interaction with the current exhibition to providing day-to-day information for the citizens of Regensburg.

 The facade serves as a reflective surface for the sun, as museums don‘t need any direct sunlight.
 Only the two elevated ends are „open“ and they use sunshading system to reduce direct light.